Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Conclusion

 \section{Conclusion}

 The machine learning community is responding to a wide range of ethical concerns regarding datasets and asking fundamental questions about the role of datasets in machine learning research.
-We provide a new perspective.
+In this paper, we provided a new perspective.
 Through our analysis of the life cycles of three datasets, we showed how developments that occur after dataset creation can impact the ethical consequences, making them hard to anticipate a priori.
-We advocate for an approach to harm mitigation in which responsibility is distributed among stakeholders and continues throughout the life cycle of a dataset.
+We advocated for an approach to harm mitigation in which responsibility is distributed among stakeholders and continues throughout the life cycle of a dataset.